-For city like Melbourne, if you live within CBD you save on travel cost because travel within CBD limits is free.
-However, same may not be true for other places.
-Also, sometimes it makes more sense to live in suburbs and save on rental cost rather than saving on public transport.
+For a city like Melbourne, if you live within CBD you save on travel cost because travel within CBD limits is free.
+However, the same may not be true for other places.
+Also, sometimes it more sensible to live in the suburbs and save on rental cost rather than saving on public transport.
 But you have to consider transportation cost to decide your budget.

 Groceries & Eating Out

-If you are planning to move with family and planning to put your kid in day care, it can cost you fortune.
+If you are planning to move with family and planning to put your kid in daycare, it can cost you a fortune.
 In all probability, it will cost you even more than your rent.
-For example, in Melbourne it typically costs around 100$ – 120$ per day.
-Though you will get 50% rebate from the government, it’s not sufficient enough to cover the hole in your pocket.
-So if you want to avoid those expenses, you should delay bringing family until you get job or delay putting the child in child care.
+For example, in Melbourne, it typically costs around 100$ – 120$ per day.
+Though you will get a 50% rebate from the government, it’s not sufficient enough to cover the hole in your pocket.
+So if you want to avoid those expenses, you should delay bringing family until you get a job or delay putting the child in daycare.
 Of course, depending on your circumstances, that may not always be possible.

 While I was in the US, One of my roommates suffered from food poison from Airlines meal.
-As soon as he arrived in the US, he had to be hospitalised for next 15 days.
+As soon as he arrived in the US, he had to be hospitalised for the next 15 days.
 It must have been like a nightmare to him.
-Thankfully, he was covered by travel insurance or else the poor fellow would have really hard time.
-Same thing can happen to anybody.
-It doesn’t have to be health every time.
+Thankfully, he was covered by travel insurance or else the poor fellow would have a really hard time.
+The same thing can happen to anybody.
+It doesn’t have to be a health-related emergency every time.
 Your laptop can break down or phone may get lost or your important stuff might get stolen.
 Bottom line is you never know when the crisis knocks on your door.
 You need to keep aside certain money to manage such risks.

 House Setup Expenses

 Many times, people move with their family and rent a house in Australia.
-Usually, you won’t find many fully furnished houses in Australia, except may be in CBD areas.
+Usually, you won’t find many fully furnished houses in Australia, except maybe in CBD areas.
 In all probability, you may get a house which might have fixed furniture such as wardrobes, shelves, oven and dishwasher in some cases.
-But apart from that, you may need to buy your own stuff like sofa, bed, dining set etc. If you live in a city like Melbourne, buying heater is a must unless you have ducted heating.
-You may need to buy electric equipment (or “white goods”) such as refrigerator, washing machine, microwave oven, TV, vacuum cleaner and so on.
+But apart from that, you may need to buy your own stuff like sofa, bed, dining set etc. If you live in a city like Melbourne, buying a heater is a must unless the house has ducted heating.
+You may need to buy electric equipment (or “white goods”) such as a refrigerator, washing machine, microwave oven, TV, vacuum cleaner and so on.
 Make sure your budget covers these expenses.

-There going to be minor expenses such as phone bill, occasional shopping, little bit of sightseeing, buying gifts etc. Though small, these need to be considered when preparing your travel budget.
+They’re going to be minor expenses such as phone bill, occasional shopping, a little bit of sightseeing, buying gifts etc. Though small, these need to be considered when preparing your travel budget.

 What Is The Best Way To Bring Money To Australia?